 - Elevate your feet when resting.
 This helps your body get rid of the extra fluid.

-- Avoid sex until you feel better.
+- Avoid sex until you are cleared by your doctor.

 - Abstain from alcohol and caffeinated beverages.